 Other income (loss) consisted of net realized and net change in unrealized gain (losses) on securities and financial derivatives.
 For the year ended December 31, 2015, other income (loss) was \$(29.3) million, and consisted of net realized and change in net unrealized losses of \$(20.0) million on our financial derivatives and by net realized and change in net unrealized losses of approximately \$(9.3) million on our securities, primarily our Agency RMBS.
 The year ended December 31, 2015 was marked by significant interest rate volatility.
 Over the course of 2015, interest rates have moved both sharply higher and sharply lower, and overall, have resulted in net losses on our financial derivatives, most notably our interest rate swaps.
 Since, over the course of the year ended December 31, 2015, we have been using a greater amount of interest rate swaps relative to short TBAs to hedge interest rate risk, we have had to much more actively adjust our interest rate hedges as interest rates have moved sharply higher and lower.
-This increased interest rate swaps over the period.
+This increased interest rate swap adjustment activity, coupled with the significant overall decline in swap spreads, led to losses on our interest rate swaps over the period.
 Over the course of the year, we actively traded our Agency RMBS portfolio.
 Our portfolio turnover was approximately 112% (as measured by sales and excluding paydowns), and we captured net realized gains of \$9.0 million, excluding hedges.